 Which is very much like shooting sunbeams and divers in a very dark Cenote.

 Capturing the impossible…..

 I had had the luxury of two years earlier shooting at the exact same locations and wrote a blog about my experiences.
-And if you’re thinking about visiting Mexico for a diving trip, I thoroughly recommend it by the way, then check out my report overview here.
+And if you’re thinking about visiting Mexico for a diving trip, I thoroughly recommend it by the way.

 At the time I had had no experience of shooting in the Cenotes, but I did have previous photographic experience shooting in similarly ‘impossible’ lighting extremes.